-When the pandemic spread through nations across the world, it changed so many facets of our daily lives.
+When the pandemic spread across nations across the world, it changed so many facets of our daily lives.

 Businesses in every industry had to adapt to a new way of doing things, and many companies that existed for decades simply disappeared.
-Moving to a remote office whenever possible was a significant part of the new paradigm shift.
+Moving to a remote office was a significant part of the new fundamental change.

 With lockdown rendering office work untenable, more and more companies implemented remote work.
 Presently, around 60% of office employees work from home.
-The shift was not easy, as remote work was something of a rarity before 2020.
+The shift was difficult, as remote work was a rarity before 2020.

 It was considered a privilege that only a fraction of white-collar workers could enjoy, but now, if you have the right tools, working from home can be way more productive than trying to get things done in a traditional office space.